comp-phys-marc/qasm-ts/readme.md

 Language documentation is provided by IBM [here](https://openqasm.com).

-## New in Version 2.0.0
+## New in Version 2.1.0

-- Support for the OpenQASM 3.0 spec while retaining OpenQASM 2.0 backwards compatibility.
+This release includes several improvements made during the review of the repo by reviewers from the Journal of Open Source Software.
+These improvements include:

+- more examples in documentation
+- easier navigation in the documentation
+- files like CONTRIBUTING and LICENSE
+- fix for the compatibility of the test suite with Windows
+- documentation on how to run our benchmarks
+- improvements to the README
+- etc.

 ## Usage